Last Updated on: 13th July 2025, 02:18 pm

 Final Thoughts on PUBG Season 36

 PUBG Season 36 brings a lot of shifting in the Ranked scene.
 Some changes feel good, others are not so sure.
-If you play seriously or with friends, then you probably already started grinding.
+If you play seriously or with friends, then you probably have already started grinding.
 The updates are out now for both PC and console, so time to see how it really plays out.